casangi/casadocs/README.md

 Once approved, the pull request can be merged to master (either by the reviewer or yourself) by pressing *“merge pull request”*.
 As instructed on github, the pull request can then be safely deleted by clicking *“delete branch”*.

+The current process is to request a review (optional but highly recommended, Bjorn is a common doc reviewer), and upon approval the individual who submitted the PR should then merge it.

 ## Building Documentation Locally
 This documentation repository can be edited and built locally by users with access to Python3.
 First clone the repo (git clone `https://github.com/casangi/casadocs.git`), then navigate to the root of the cloned directory in a terminal and use the following commands: